DIY Baby Nursery Ideas on a Budget

 • No beads/buttons small enough to pose a choking hazard.

-• Recommended placement: Centered over a dresser or in a corner reading nook; if over crib, ensure proper height and removal timeline.
+• Recommended placement: Centered over a dresser or in a corner reading nook; ensure proper height and timely removal.

 Painted Accent Wall or Mural